Skip to main content

 Armored Suits

-Body Armor+4*d44$200
+Body Armor5+4*d44$200

-Infantry Battle Helmet+6*d62$100
+Infantry Battle Helmet5+6*d62$100

-Infantry Battle Suit+6*d612$800
+Infantry Battle Suit5+6*d612$800

-Smart Sleeve+1d42$900
+Smart Sleeve7+1d42$900

-Synth-Mesh Suit+21$100
+Synth-Mesh Suit6+21$100

 Armored Suit Notes

-Containment Suit ★: Containment suits allow energy beings to use weapons and equipment normally.
-The suit is not airtight, and minor breaches cause no short-term issues, but every time the wearer takes Wounds, roll a d6 and add the number of Wounds caused by that attack.
-If the result is 7 or higher, the suit no longer functions.
+The suit is not fully airtight, and small breaches cause no immediate problem.
+However, every time the wearer takes Wounds, roll a d6 and add the number of Wounds caused by that attack.
+On a total of 7 or higher, the suit ceases to function properly.

 Infantry Battle Helmet: Covers head and face.
+Standard military head protection with strong ballistic resistance.

 Energy Armor

-Projected defenses are common in high-end military, corporate, and specialist gear across Astrabound.
-Unlike conventional armor, these systems do not always stop a hit with mass or plating.
+Unlike conventional armor, these systems do not always stop a hit through mass or rigid plating.
 Instead, they disperse force, bleed off incoming energy, or harden a protective field around the user.

 Energy Armor Table

-Force Field, Personal ★+40.25$10K
+Force Field, Personal8+40.25$10K

 Energy Armor Notes

-Force Field, Personal ★: Usually projected from a belt or watch and built to surround a being of Size 2 or less.
-It stacks with worn armor and can be activated or deactivated as a limited free action.
-If the user takes three or more Wounds from one hit, the battery is expended and must be recharged.
+It stacks with worn armor and may be activated or deactivated as a limited free action.
+If the wearer takes three or more Wounds from a single hit, the battery is expended and must be recharged before the field may be used again.

 Example: Astrid’s personal force field turns a lethal burst into something survivable, but a massive hit can overload the system and leave her exposed for the rest of the fight.